Wolf of Gubbio

-The Wolf of Gubbio was a wolf who, according to the Fioretti di San Francesco, terrorized the Umbrian city of Gubbio until he was tamed by St. Francis of Assisi acting on behalf of God.
+The Wolf of Gubbio was a wolf who, according to the Little Flowers of St. Francis, terrorized the Umbrian city of Gubbio until he was tamed by Francis of Assisi acting on behalf of God.
 The story is one of many in Christian narrative that depicts saints exerting influence over animals and nature, a motif common to hagiography.
+Unlike many miracle stories of the Middle Ages, there is some physical evidence marking the origin of the story.

 Story

 During the period around 1220 when Francis was living in Gubbio, a fierce wolf appeared in the country and began attacking livestock.
-Soon he graduated to direct assaults on humans, and not long after began to dine upon them exclusively.
+Soon he graduated to direct assaults on humans, and not long after began to feed upon them exclusively.
 He was known for lingering outside of the city gates in wait for anyone foolish enough to venture beyond them alone.
 No weapon was capable of hurting him, and all who attempted to destroy him were devoured.
 Eventually mere sight of him caused the entire city to raise alarm and the public refused to go outside the walls for any reason.
 It was at this point, when Gubbio was under siege, that Francis announced he was going to take leave and meet the wolf.
-He was advised against this more than once but, irrespective of the warnings, made the sign of the cross and went beyond the gates with a small group of followers in tow.
-When he neared the wolf's lair, the crowd held back at a safe distance, and close enough to witness what transpired.
+He was advised against this more than once but, irrespective of the warnings, made the sign of the cross and went beyond the gates with a small group of followers.
+When he neared the wolf's lair, the crowd held back at a safe distance, but close enough to witness what transpired.

 The wolf, having seen the group approach, rushed at Francis with his jaws open.
 Again Francis made the sign of the cross and commanded the wolf to cease his attacks in the name of God.
 The wolf trotted to him docilely and lay at his feet, putting his head in Francis' hands.
 Francis then spoke: